Christina Gascon, who quit her job due to ongoing sexual harassment by her supervisor, the owner of the company.

 Noting the Unemployment Insurance Appeal Board reviewed the credibility of the testimony and statements of Ms. Gascon, the Third Division affirmed an earlier decision of the Appeal Board.
 The ruling allows for Ms. Gascon to continue receiving unemployment benefits although she voluntarily quit her position.

-If you suffer sexual harassment in New York City, speak with an experienced labor attorney.
+If you suffer sexual harassment in New York City, call our experienced attorney at 800-807-2209 for a free consultation.
 A seasoned attorney can guide you through the process to halt the harassment or ensure you are compensated for the losses you suffer.